juliaranne/tdd-todo/README.md

 # email-form

-To run project, clone repository, cd in to email-form folder and then run:
+To run project, clone repository, cd in to tdd folder and then run:

 npm install